 - Performing tasks such as brushing their teeth or making their bed without being asked

-By consistently rewarding and praising examples of self-control, parents can establish an environment where self-control is a value.
-(Source: Ministry of Education Guyana) It can help to teach a child discipline and temperance as they grow older and enter adolescence.
+By consistently rewarding and praising examples of self-disciple, parents can establish an environment where self-control is a value.
+(Source: Ministry of Education Guyana) It can help to teach a child’s self discipline and temperance as they grow older and enter adolescence.

 It is important that physical rewards are not always used to reward self-control; otherwise, this teaches the child that they will always receive something for doing what they should already be doing, to begin with.
 Instead, alternate between offering praise and small rewards so that self-control becomes a reward in and of itself.